 These high-level business strategy targets would differ across organizations in different industries and varying sizes.
 Scaling from 5 to 10 people isn’t the same as 100 to 120 or even 150.
 And doubling headcount for a 2-person shop is frightening, but nowhere near a multiplication of 1,000 people in a large corporation.

-Additionally, scale isn’t always tied to rapid growth through hiring.
+Additionally, scaling a company isn’t always tied to rapid growth through hiring.
 It’s possible to scale smart, keeping manpower well-organized and processes automated.
 Of course, this comes with its own limits.
 You can suppress, decrease or delay the hiring pace but not stop it.

 Business growth sounds exciting.
 More manpower, higher revenue, additional resources, faster turnarounds, bigger offices, top brands.
 However, rapid growth does not shield you from the most common business challenges (neither is slowing down, of course).